-Jeff is an operating partner at The Riverside Company, the largest and oldest global private equity firm investing in companies with enterprise values of under $200 million.
+Jeff serves as chairman of NAVEX Global’s board of directors.
+He is an operating partner at The Riverside Company, the largest and oldest global private equity firm investing in companies with enterprise values of under $200 million.

 Prior to joining Riverside, Jeff was a corporate vice president at Intuit and president of Intuit Distribution Management Solutions, an enterprise software provider that services electrical, plumbing and distribution industries.
 Before that, he held several executive level positions at General Electric and Saint-Gobain.

 Jeff holds two U.S. patents for electro-mechanical devices.
 Additionally, he is a trained Six Sigma Master Black Belt.
 He has a B.A. in Economics from Colgate University and an M.B.A. from the Tuck School of Business at Dartmouth College.

 Jim served as CEO of Global Compliance from 2009 through February 2012, arriving from Dun & Bradstreet (D&B) where he held a variety of senior leadership roles including president, global information services and chief quality officer, president, U.S. customer segments and senior vice president, global solutions and CMO.
 Prior to joining D&B, he was chief development officer of Prudential's e-Business Group and head of internet marketing at First USA Bank.
 He also held marketing leadership roles at MCI Communications and served as a captain in the U.S. Marine Corps.

 Jim received a B.S. in Business Administration with a concentration in Finance from Villanova University and a M.B.A. from Katz Graduate School of Business at the University of Pittsburgh.
 He serves on the Boards of two charitable organizations, Covenant House and Tuesday's Children.